edkedk99/streamlit_sql/README.md

 - Text columns offers candidates from existing values
 - ForeignKey columns are added by the string representation instead of its id number
 - In Update form, list all ONE-TO-MANY related rows with pagination, where you can directly create and delete related table rows.
+- Log updates to database to stderr or in anyway **loguru** can handle

 ### CREATE